jamzigod/Adidas-Account-Creator/README.md

 Must have Python 3 to run this script.

 - install requirements (requests and getrandbits)
-- edit account.py to have your chosen credentails (name and d.o.b)
+- edit account.py to have your chosen credentails (name ect.)
 - open terminal
 - python account.py